AbhiGit799/angular-typescript1/README.md

 # TypeScript Project For Angular
+Hi, <br/>
+This is my First Learning Project on Typescript for Angular PART-1 <br/>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) Angular CLI: 14.0.0. <br/>

 node --version = v14.20.0 <br/>